thearn/pyemotiv/README.md

 - Research SDK library files from Emotiv

 # Setup:
+- Build and install the library: `python setup.py build install`
 - Dynamic link library files for the research SDK should be placed in your system's PATH:
     - Windows: `edk.dll` and `edk_utils.dll`
     - OSX: `libedk.dylib` and `libedk_ultils_mac.dylib`
 - Import class `Epoc` from `emotiv.py` into your Python application.

 # Example: